freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-40.english.md

 ## Description
 <section id='description'>

-There are a number of D3 functions to work with how the "ticks" or axis labels are displayed; one of them is `ticks`.
-Go back to where you defined the `yAxis` and chain a `ticks` function to it and pass it `6, '~s'`.
+There are a number of D3 functions to work with how the "ticks" or your axis labels are displayed; one of them is `ticks`.
+Go back to where you defined the `yAxis` variable and chain a `ticks` function to it and pass it these two arguments: `6, '~s'`.

 The `6` will set the number of ticks used to 6, and the `~s` will make the labels display the number of thousands followed by a `k`.
 For example, `4000` will become `4k`.
 </section>